Healthy shopping made easy.

 27. Whole Wheat Flour

-Please family or guests with Clean-Eating Apple Pie.
+Please family or guests with our Clean-Eating Apple Pie.

 28. White Whole Wheat Flour

 This flour is an unrefined whole grain flour that retains most of its nutrients unlike the white version.
-This flour is often preferred in baking because of its lighter texture.
-Try this recipe for Whole Grain Tortillas.
+It is often preferred in baking because of its lighter texture.
+Try making our Quick and Easy Drop Biscuits.

 Nuts and seeds are small but mighty.
 They deliver a host of good-for-you benefits, from omega-3 fatty acids to unsaturated (good) fats.

-Have a great morning by enjoying walnuts and other tasty foods in Whole-Grain Banana Blueberry Pancakes.
+Have a great morning by enjoying walnuts and other tasty foods in these Banana-Walnut Bran Muffins.

 31. Chia Seeds